hillbillybob/CU.Net-MyWebApi/README.md

 # CU.Net-MyWebApi
-Presentation for .NET WebApi using empty and templated projects
+Presentation Project for .NET WebApi using empty and templated projects

 MyWebApiData - Just a data project.
 Contains classes with Init methods to create entity datasets MyWebApiEmpty - an Example of .NET WebAPI from an empty project.
 Very lean, has one html page detailing JSON interface with the api